psirenny/node-echoprint-codegen/README.md

 =================

 [Echoprint Codegen](https://github.com/echonest/echoprint-codegen) wrapper for node.
-It requires the echoprint-codegen binary is installed in order to work.
+It requires the echoprint-codegen binary installed in order to work.

 Usage
 -----